modotte/Enceladus/Server/README.md

     - You can override ***config.json*** location by assigning the absolute path using `ENCELADUS_CONFIG_FILE` environment variable.
     - Example: `ENCELADUS_CONFIG_FILE="$HOME/config.json"` on Linux systems.
 3. `dotnet run` or `./Enceladus` to start the server.
-4. Visit `gemini://localhost:1965/` to visit the homepage of the server using the clients that you can find by scrolling to the bottom of this page.
+4. Visit `gemini://localhost:1965/`, the homepage of the server using the clients that you can find by scrolling to the bottom of this page.

 ## License